philiptran218/Dungeon_Mania/assumptions.md

 - If there is no open spot for a zombie toast to spawn, no zombie toast will spawn
 - Zombie toasts spawns from the top position.
 If that space is already occupied, it will check the right position and keeps going in a clockwise direction until a free spot is found.
 - There can only be one static entity in one block
-- Zombies can spawn on an exit or portal
+- Zombies can spawn on an exit, portal or unlocked door

 # Assumptions for Collectable Entities: